edwin-jones/edwin-jones.github.io/_posts/2013-06-02-minecrafted.md

 **UPDATE 28-10-2013 - Due to the fact I will be moving house at the end of the week the Minecraft server will be down, for how long I don't know.
-I have been planning to put this entire site on my pi to save money, but then again this server has been far more popular than I originally expected thanks for the Pi Foundation et al. We'll see what happens over the next few weeks but whatever the outcome I thank all of you heartily for playing on my server.**
+I have been planning to put this entire site on my pi to save money, but then again this server has been far more popular than I originally expected thanks to the Pi Foundation et al. We'll see what happens over the next few weeks but whatever the outcome I thank all of you heartily for playing on my server.**

 Hello all!